 }

 Define the rest of the derived interface functions.
 Notice that the Scene class is an abstract class because all of the interface functions are empty.
-While a subclass can choose to only implement a selective subset of the interface functions, the draw() and update() functions are not optional because together they form the central core of any level.
+While a subclass can choose to only implement a selective subset of the interface functions, the draw() and update() functions are not optional because together they form the central core of a level.

 init() { /* to initialize the level (called from loop.start()) */ }